korobetski/tto-core/docs/RELEASING.md

 ## 7. After the deploy

-`TTO_CLIENT_VERSION` and `TTO_CLIENT_DOWNLOAD_ANDROID` in `/srv/tto/.env` are what make the client's update notice appear, and they are easy to forget: `release` is omitted from `GET /server` when null, so a deployment that forgot them looks identical to one that has nothing to announce.
+`TTO_CLIENT_VERSION` and `TTO_CLIENT_DOWNLOAD_ANDROID` in `/srv/tto/.env` are what make the
+**server-sourced** update notice appear, and they are easy to forget: `release` is omitted from `GET /server` when null, so a deployment that forgot them looks identical to one that has nothing to announce.
+That silence is no longer total — see the note on the releases page below — but the deployment's own answer is still the one a player on that server gets first.

+**Set it to the app release you just published** — the same number as the tag, without the `v`:

 ```
-TTO_CLIENT_VERSION=1.0.0
-TTO_CLIENT_DOWNLOAD_ANDROID=https://github.com/korobetski/tto-client/releases/download/v1.0.2/tto-1.0.2.apk
+TTO_CLIENT_VERSION=1.0.3
+TTO_CLIENT_DOWNLOAD_ANDROID=https://github.com/korobetski/tto-client/releases/download/v1.0.3/tto-1.0.3.apk
 ```

+> **This changed on 2026-08-11, and the old advice is now the wrong advice.** Until that day
-> **Open question, deliberately parked.** `Connectivity.kt` compares the announced
-> `release.version` against `CURRENT_VERSION` — the *protocol* version — not against the app's own
+> `Connectivity.kt` compared the announced `release.version` against `CURRENT_VERSION` — the
-> release number, which common code has no access to.
-So `TTO_CLIENT_VERSION=1.0.2` would show
+> *protocol* version — because common code had no access to the app's own release number.
+So
-> "update available" to every client forever, including one already running 1.0.2.
-Until that is
+> `TTO_CLIENT_VERSION=1.0.2` showed "update available" to every client forever, including one
-> resolved, set this to the **protocol** version.
-Fixing it properly means adding an
+> already running 1.0.2, and this document told you to put the **protocol** version here instead.
-> `expect val clientAppVersion` to `:shared`, fed by `BuildConfig` on Android and its equivalents
+>
+> Do not.
+With the protocol version in that variable the notice can now never fire: `1.0.0` is
+> older than every app that will ever read it.
+The comparison is against
+> `com.tripletriad.CLIENT_VERSION` now — see §1 — so the variable finally means what it reads as.
-> elsewhere.
-See §8.
+>
+> The fix was expected to need an `expect val clientAppVersion` per host.
+It did not: the number is
+> generated from the one `clientVersion` property by `:shared:buildVersion`, so there is a single
+> implementation and no `BuildConfig` involved.

+**The client also asks GitHub directly**, once per launch, and that path never needed this variable: it reads `/releases/latest` on the public repository — no token, sixty requests an hour per address — maps the tag to a version and the `.apk` asset to a download.
+So a deployment that forgets these two lines is no longer silent: once a newer build is tagged, the notice appears anyway, sourced from the releases page.
+The deployment's answer takes precedence when it has one, because only a deployment can say "this build cannot be served at all" — and that refusal must not be replaced by a suggestion the player can dismiss.

+What the variable still buys is a deployment that wants to announce something **other** than the newest public release — a staged rollout, or a self-hosted server pinned to an older client.

 Also worth knowing: an outdated client can still *play*, because the game is offline-first and a PvE match is computed on the device.
 Nothing it does reaches the server — the gate covers every